Morgan Stanley sees Petrobras scandal write-offs of up to $8.1 billion

 SAO PAULO (Reuters) - Petróleo Brasileiro SA could slash the value of its assets by as much as 21 billion reais ($8.1 billion) and cut dividends as a result of an ongoing investigation into alleged graft and money-laundering at Brazil’s state-controlled oil producer, analysts at Morgan Stanley & Co said in a client note.

-Analyst Bruno Montanari put the price target for U.S.-traded shares of Petrobras, as the company is known, under review and was reassessing earnings estimates as a consequence of the scandal.
+Analyst Bruno Montanari put the price target for U.S.-traded shares of Petrobras (PBR.N), as the company is known, under review and was reassessing earnings estimates as a consequence of the scandal.
 The note was obtained by Reuters on Wednesday.

 An internal investigation, which Chief Executive Maria das Graças Foster kicked off as federal prosecutors found evidence of a criminal scheme operating within the company for years, should lead to asset writedowns ranging from 5 billion reais to 21 billion reais, Montanari said.

-He added a dividend cut could have an impact on the company’s common shares.
+He added a dividend cut could have an impact on the company’s common shares (PETR3.SA).

 Petrobras delayed the release of third-quarter results last week on accusations that the company systematically overpaid for assets and work by contractors.
 The excess funds might have been funneled to political parties including President Dilma Rousseff’s ruling Workers’ Party, prosecutors said.